Harshith-Reddy11/Customer-Churn-Analysis/CONTRIBUTING.md

 - Use meaningful variable and function names.
 - Keep code modular and avoid duplication.
 - Explain steps clearly using Markdown cells in notebooks.
-- Restart the kernel and clear output before committing Jupyter notebooks.
+- Restart the kernel and clear the output before committing Jupyter notebooks.

 ### 📁 Files and Repository Hygiene